kubernetes-sigs/kind/site/content/docs/user/private-registries.md

 #### Use a Certificate

-If you have a registry authenticated with certificates, and both certificates and keys reside on your host folder, it is possible to mount and use them into the `containerd` plugin patching the default configuration, like in the example:
+If you have a registry authenticated with certificates, and both certificates and keys reside on your host folder, it is possible to mount to docker config which is compatible with containerd, like in this example:

 {{< codeFromInline lang="yaml" >}}
 kind: Cluster